QUEENSLAND-PRODUCED SERIES & FILMS

 - Finance plan, commercial plan and recoupment structure

-- A-Z Budget including Queensland Production Expenditure (QPE).
-Use the template available at the Screen Australia document library or use the Games budget template for games applications.
+- A-Z Budget including a column for Queensland Production Expenditure (QPE).
+Use the template available at the Screen Australia document library.
+(A locked PDF will not be accepted)

 Legalities – things you must have:

-- Rights to the story – tick the box
+- Rights to the story – clear chain of title

 - Option agreement and/or the approval of Aboriginal and Torres Strait Islander owners of the story